yt-project/yt/doc/source/visualizing/plots.rst

 Colormaps
 ~~~~~~~~~

-Each of these functions accept two arguments.
+Each of these functions accepts at least two arguments.
 In all cases the first argument
 is a field name.
 This makes it possible to use different custom colormaps for
 different fields tracked by the plot object.